For we are God's workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.

 Since that day, I always make sure I have at least one friend who can sew and the name of two seamstresses on hand at all times.
 However, in all my years of ministry, I can truthfully say that my inability to sew has never hindered God’s work in my life.

 Some have even dared to suggest that since I have a daughter, I should not only sew, but that I should teach her to sew as well.
 Danna is a very bright and talented young woman but sewing is not on her radar.
 So, I buried that proposal like I buried that dreadful blouse I made.

 Another line of thinking proposes that because I am a pastor’s wife, I should drag out my silver (if I had any) and host dinners and teas for the women of the church.
 Please know that those of you who actually enjoy these tortuous events have my undying admiration and respect.
 Seriously!

 In our first full-time church, I actually invited the entire church to our home for a Christmas open house.
 Since there were several hundred church members at the time, I concluded it would take three nights to accommodate them all.
 Looking back, my only defense is a complete loss of sanity.

 What do you love to do?
 What energizes you?
 What is your heart passion?
 What gifts and abilities do others see in you?
-What did God create you to do?
-Ask Him to make His plan for your life clear.
+Ask God to make His plan for your life clear.
 Trust Him with all your heart.
-Submit your will to His, and choose now to walk through the doors He opens.
+Submit your will to His and choose now to walk through the doors He opens.

 Father, I praise You because I am made in Your image.
 Please help me live my life on the basis of that truth and not on the lies of the world.
 Teach me how to see myself through Your eyes.